 Causes:

-• Chemical Contamination: Foreign ions or particles in the bath affect plating quality.
+Chemical Contamination: Foreign ions or particles alter the bath chemistry.

 Solutions: